Leica D-LUX Typ 109 vs Pentax KP

 It is notable that the KP has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The D-LUX Typ 109 does not feature such a mic input.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the D-LUX Typ 109 and the KP have been discontinued, but can regularly be found used on ebay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Pentax websites.

 So how do things add up?
 Is the Leica D-LUX Typ 109 better than the Pentax KP or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.